Not A Packaging Engineer, Just Play One On TV

 Supplying the product is only half the battle.
-Presentation is very critical and how an account presented particular product the previous year may have no bearing on this year’s plans.
-Displays are important for not only attracting customers, but also for easy setup of large quantities of cumbersome product as well as how shop-able it is for a stores customers.
+Presentation is very critical and how an account presented a particular product the previous year may have no bearing on this year’s plans.
+Displays are important for not only attracting customers but also for easy setup of large quantities of cumbersome products as well as how shoppable it is for a store’s customers.

 Prior to my involvement, the pallet program consisted of a half pallet, made up of 324 boxes on a 24″ by 40″ pallet, and a full pallet, made up of 576 boxes on a 48″ by 40″ pallet.
 Each version had separate corrugate components for constructing the pallets.
 Due to the layout, the full pallet maxed out at 576 boxes, not even truly a “full” pallet.
 This was costly for obvious reasons… two sets of cutting dies and printing plates… and for less obvious reasons… lower production runs or potential excessive inventory of corrugate components and less manufacturing flexibility.

-A handful of corrugate suppliers and packaging engineers and tired numerous solutions to remedy the problem without success.
-Lower costs, increased flexibility, less components, increased product count… designed by a Marketing guy, relatively unchanged since 1998.
+A handful of corrugate suppliers and packaging engineers had tried numerous solutions to remedy the problem without success.
+Lower costs, increased flexibility, reduce components, increased product count… designed by a Marketing guy, relatively unchanged since 1998.

 One Pallet Design to Rule Them All